-On 13 August, nearly 10 days later, Nora’s body was found in a small stream in a ravine about 2.5 kilometres (1.5 miles) from the Dusun resort.
-An autopsy was carried out and foul play was ruled out.
-Instead, Malaysian police said there were signs that Nora suffered intestinal bleeding, but this was likely due to stress and having gone without food for days.
+On 13 August, nearly 10 days later, Nora’s body was found in a small stream in a ravine about 2.5 kilometres (1.5 miles) from the Dusun Resort.
+An autopsy was conducted and foul play was ruled out.
+Malaysian police said there were signs that Nora suffered intestinal bleeding.
+This was likely due to stress and having gone without food for days.

 Today, local police are adamant that no foul play took place.
 Nora Quoirin’s parents, however, say that there are still many questions which have yet to be answered.